Psychological and Behavioural Sciences

-After the course, many students pursue further study and research.
-PBS graduates are eligible for admission to professional courses in clinical, educational, forensic, or applied psychology.
+After graduating, many PBS students pursue further study and research, or undertake professional courses in clinical, educational, forensic, or applied psychology.
 Other King's students have opted for alternative careers: the skills and knowledge you acquire on the PBS course could lead to careers in the media, management, government administration, finance or business, for example.

 We welcome applications for King's PBS from a wide range of academic backgrounds in the UK and beyond.
 Candidates are assessed strictly on the basis of their academic promise.

 There are no particular subject requirements for studying PBS, and an A-Level (or equivalent) in Psychology is not a requirement.
 Mathematics, science subjects such as Biology, Chemistry or Physics, and humanities subjects will all be useful preparation for this course.

 All candidates for PBS are required to take the pre-interview admissions assessment, which will take place in schools and other assessment centres.
 You must be registered in advance (separately to your UCAS application) to take the assessment.

 You will not be asked to submit any written work as part of your application.

 Most (but not all) candidates are invited for interview in King's, which take place in early December.
 You will be asked to collect a text to read and think about in the half hour before your interview.
 You will then discuss the text with the interviewers.

 Reading, Resources and Events